underscoreio/shapeless-guide/src/pages/generic/products.md

 from another parameter in the same block.
 The trick to solving this is
-to introduce a new type parameter to our method and refer to it in each of the associated parameters:
+to introduce a new type parameter to our method and refer to it in each of the associated value parameters:

 ```tut:book:silent
 implicit def genericEncoder[A, R](